 Risk Assessment for Managing Wildlife

 It is also important to continue collecting and analyzing wildlife strike data and to identify the species of wildlife struck by aircraft.
 All of this information is essential in order to make value-added changes to a program and to know when and where to dedicate resources.
-Commercial software is available that facilitates the documentation of wildlife control programs and provides the tools required to prepare risk assessments and management plans.
+Commercial software is available that facilitates the documentation of control programs and provides the tools required to prepare risk assessments and wildlife management plans.

 Prepping risk assessment sounds like a daunting task.
 But it is nothing more than keeping track and analyzing past and current circumstances at an airport with respect to aircraft operations, wildlife strike rates, and wildlife species and numbers.
 A large airport with a high volume of operations involving large turbine-powered passenger aircraft is immediately deserving of a formal wildlife control program.